 Dr. Josephine Palermo (22:08):

 My manager knows about it.
 But that they’re not doing anything and that’s where it stops.
-So, so noticing and recognising something is, is wrong is really important.
-But sometimes, you know, and that’s why I like these three hours.
+So, so noticing and recognizing something is, is wrong is really important.
+But sometimes, you know, and that’s why I like these three ‘R’s.
 Cause it’s a nice way to remember.
 Sometimes it’s not, you don’t just stop there.
-I often have, you know, I can’t count the amount of times people say to me that their managers know their team leaders know the business owner knows and they just do nothing.
+I often have, you know, I can’t count the amount of times people say to me that their managers know, their team leaders know, the business owner knows and they just do nothing.
 And often they’ll, they’ll turn around and they’ll say, yeah, but if the work just needs to get done and, and stop, like that’s a resolution, that’s not a resolution.
-The work just needs to get done is not addressing the elephant in the room that someone’s, you know, feeling distress and on the baby, on the verge of burnout.
-Yeah, because, you know, cause the other thing we haven’t talked about it takes time to recover from burnout.
+The work just needs to get done is not addressing the elephant in the room that someone’s, you know, feeling distress and on the, maybe on the verge of burnout.
+Yeah, because, you know, cause the other thing we haven’t talked about is it takes time to recover from burnout.